oboukli/misc-problem-solutions/docs/developer_notes.md

 while the compile-time tests are compiled with the `static_test_driver` one.

-Compile-time tests are isolated to mitigate their noise in test coverage reports.
+The scope of compile-time tests is limited to validating compile-time constructs, e.g. C++20 concepts and `constexpr` symbols.

-Test expected values should always be immutable and immune to memory overwrites.
+For code coverage instrumentation, non-compile-time tests should be evaluated at runtime.
+Compile-time tests are isolated in own driver to mitigate their noise in code coverage reports.

-Care should be taken to initialize a test's expected value(s) after call to the function, method, or system under test (SUT) to help avoid overflow issues.
+Test expected values should be immutable and immune to memory overwrites.
+Care should be taken to initialize a test's expected value(s) after invoking the function, method, or system under test (SUT), to help mitigate test expectations being corrupted by, for example, memory overflows.

 Unit tests for experimental code (mostly code utilizing manual memory management) are hosted in the `test_driver_experimental` executable.